 Given the locality of Laos operations strict security protocols are established by the Company to pre-empt, and in response to occasional regional security issues that may arise.
 A proactive approach is taken to call out these protocols and to minimise remote work activities and personnel movement during such periods, to minimise necessitating a response and/or the potential for conflict to arise.
-Phu Bia Mining was not required to enact the security protocols in 2021, however there was one significant security event not related to our activities that was being monitored during this period that occurred outside of the immediate response boundary.
+Phu Bia Mining was not required to enact the security protocols in 2023 as there were no significant security events related to our activities during this period.